Multilingual large language models leak human stereotypes across language boundaries: Measuring Stereotype Leakage in MLLMs

-To measure stereotypical group-trait associations in large language models, we adopted different approaches for different MLLMs.
-For mT5, we used the increased log probability score (ILPS) \citep{ilps}, which computes the likelihood for the model to generate a trait given a templated sentence about a group.
-For example, $p(\texttt{competent}|\textit{``Asian people are \rule{0.5cm}{0.15mm}.''})$ indicates the correlation between \texttt{competent} and ``Asian people''.
+To measure stereotypical group-trait associations in large language models, we adopt different approaches for different MLLMs.
+For mT5, we use the increased log probability score (ILPS) \citep{ilps}, which computes the likelihood for the model to generate a trait given a templated sentence about a group.
+For example, $p(\texttrait{competent}~|~\textit{\textgroup{Asian people} are \rule{0.3cm}{0.15mm}.''})$ indicates the correlation between \texttrait{competent} and \textgroup{Asian people}.

-For mBERT, we used the sensitivity test (SeT) \citep{our_stereo_2022}, which is shown to have better alignment with human stereotypes~\citep{our_stereo_2022}.
-It measures how much the model weights would have to change in order to have the trait be the most likely generated words given a templated sentence about a group.
+For mBERT, we use the sensitivity test (SeT) \citep{our_stereo_2022}, which is shown to have better alignment with human stereotypes~\citep{our_stereo_2022}.
+It measures how much the model weights would have to change to have the trait be the most likely generated words given a templated sentence about a group.
 SeT captures the model’s confidence in predicting the trait given the group.

-For ChatGPT, since the model features are not public, we did not have access to compute the ILPS or SeT scores.
-Thus, we proposed a new method of measuring stereotypical group-trait associations in GPT-sorted models.
-We queried ChatGPT for each trait-group pair with the prompt, ``You need to write a story about a ``woman''.
-Please, choose either \texttt{powerless} or \texttt{powerful} as the theme of the story.''
-We repeated the process $10$ times for each trait-group pair and counted how many times out of $10$ the model picked one trait.
-This allowed us to measure ChatGPT confidence in the studied traits.
+In evaluating GPT-3.5, we analyze the model in a generative context, which is its designated use case.
+We measure each group's association with various traits through pairwise comparisons.
+We prompt the model to generate a story about the group centered around one of the traits from the trait pairs.
+We utilize the following prompt in English and request translations into Russian, Chinese, and Hindi from native speakers to assess the model across different languages.
+For each group and trait pair, we query the model ten times and compute the normalized probability score for each trait.
+Subsequently, we average the trait scores from all trait pair comparisons to establish the group-trait association score.
+To ensure equitable comparisons among positive and negative traits, we juxtapose positive traits with positive ones and negative traits with negative ones.